finnfiddle/potion/README.md

 There is a JSFiddle playground that you can use to test out the library [here](https://fiddle.jshell.net/finnworks/fbjs3jkt/).

+There is also a tutorial [here](http://docs.numberpicture.com?route=tutorial) which guides you through the basics of using the library.

 > **Important:** This project is still in active development and it is possible that we will be making breaking changes as we go.
 Use in production with caution before we release v1.

 ## Contents